metamn/react-mui/README.md

 ### Content

-- There are many types of elements which can be displayed on a webpage: content, navigation, input, notification, decoration and so.
+- There are many types of elements which can be displayed on a webpage: content, navigation, inputs (forms), notifications, decorations (icons, background images, ...) and so.
-- Content elements are anything information: articles, descriptions, product plans, list of products, etc.
+- Content elements are anything information: articles, descriptions, product plans, list of products, etc. - Usually what we fetch from the API / database.
 - Content elements should be all Cards whenever possible.
 - Simple data display components (Avatar, Typography, List, Table etc ...) shouldn't be thrown inside a grid.
 They will break the positioning.
 Instead these elements should be wrapped into a content (Card) element.